 - Think about a recent conflict where your needs, wants or feelings were not respected.
 Imagine how you could have handled it in a more assertive way.

 - Practise talking in an assertive way, alone or with a friend.
 Pay attention to your body language and verbal cues as well as the words you say.

 - Respect the wants, needs and feelings of others, and accept that their viewpoints may be different to yours.

 - Take a problem-solving approach to conflict, seeking solutions that will meet both sets of needs.
-Try to see the other person as your collaborator rather than your opposition.
+Try to see the other person as someone you are working with, rather than against.

 - Tell the other person honestly how you feel, without making accusations or trying to make them feel guilty.

-- Use assertive language such as ‘I feel…’ and ‘I think…’, which takes responsibility for and explains exactly how you are feeling, rather than aggressive language such as ‘You always…’ and ‘You never…’, which blames the other and escalates conflict.
+- Use assertive language such as ‘I feel…’ and ‘I think…’, which takes responsibility for and explains exactly how you are feeling, rather than aggressive language such as ‘You always…’ and ‘You…’, which blames the other and escalates conflict.